mapmanager/mapmanager.github.io/_posts/2018-08-16-stack-legend.md

 The start, step, units, font size, and color can be specified.

-To move the image label in the stack window, use keyboard 'ctrl+t' and drag it around.
+To move the image label in the stack window, use keyboard 'ctrl+t' (in the stack window) and drag it around.

 ### Movie Bar